rdkcentral/rdk-halif-test-device_settings/docs/pages/ds-compositeIn-L3-Low-Level-TestSpec.md

 ## Overview

-This document describes the L3 High Level Test Specification and Procedure Documentation for the Device Settings Composite Input module.
+This document describes the L3 Low Level Test Specification and Procedure Documentation for the Device Settings Composite Input module.

 ### Acronyms, Terms and Abbreviations